Arthur-Milchior/anki-enhance-main-window/config.md

 Whether you want a big number such as 34968 to be shown as "34.968" or as "34968".

 ### color zero
 The color to use for the zero.
 If it's a string, use always this color.
-By default, it's a kind of grey.
-If you set it to false, then it's not shown at all.
+By default in anki, it's a kind of grey.
+If you set it to false (default in this add-on), then the zero is not shown at all.
 You car remove this line or set it to  null to ensure that the default column is used.
+To obtain the grey which is the default value in anki, you can set the color to "#e0e0e0".

 ## Columns